crsiwal/Google-Blogger-Blank-Template/README.md

 </html>
 ```

-So use the our blank theme for make it possible
+So use the our blank theme template for make it possible

 1. Go To Blogger Dashboard
 2. Create a New Test Blog